Plan

 - Plans to action

-This gadget shows all change requests where your Sage X3 user code matches an actioner assigned to an incomplete task or action on an associated plan.
+This gadget shows all change requests where your user code matches an actioner assigned to an incomplete task or action on an associated plan.

 Each gadget displays a spot view of the selected, filtered data at the point you run it.
 You can use the standard Sage X3 query functionality to manipulate the results in the gadget until it displays the results you need.

-You can access the plan associated with the change request directly from the gadget using the standard Sage X3 functionality available on every row.
+You can access the plan associated with the change request directly from the gadget using the standard functionality available on every row.

 Stakeholders